renevantcheetah/renevantcheetah.github.io/_posts/Culture/2022-07-16-romanticism-and-consumerism.markdown

 > गुरु कहे जो कर, गुरु करे वो नहीं.

 So, excuse me for a moment while I chase my dream cars.
 Please don’t poke this article with a stick and throw it in my face in the future, saying that I’m contradicting myself by promoting both Romanticism and Consumerism.
-Well, Maybe I am contradicting but who’s saying that a love of sleek cars with a powerful engine and luxurious design isn’t a form of culture on its own.
+Well, maybe I am contradicting but who’s saying that a love of sleek cars with a powerful engine and luxurious design isn’t a form of culture on its own.
 3.9liter, V8 twin turbocharged, whopping 612 horsepower and 561 lb-ft of raw torque.
 Fuck Consumerism.

 Woah that feels amazing. राधे राधे